Taylor Swift And Jake Gyllenhaal Are Never Ever Getting Back Together [Debunked]

-Taylor Swift and Jake Gyllenhaal are rumored to be back together.
+Taylor Swift and Jake Gyllenhaal are reportedly back together.
 It seems like the tabloids want to see the famous couple give it another try.

 According to a report via OK!
 Magazine, Taylor Swift and Jake Gyllenhaal, 36, want to give their romance another try.
 The 27-year-old pop star is said to be giving her relationship with one of her famous exes another shot.
 Swift has reportedly reached out to Gyllenhaal since he returned to New York City to star in the Broadway show called Sunday In The Park With George, reports AceShowBiz.

-An alleged inside source says that Swift wants to give it another go since she is more mature than she was when they dated back in 2010.
+An alleged inside source says that Swift wants to give it another go she is more mature than she was when they dated back in 2010.

 “Taylor was so young when they dated, she wasn’t ready for a serious relationship, but now she’s showing Jake how much she’s matured.
 She’s excited to see where things go.”